 The GRADE 3 PACKAGE is our premium package where cost is of no consequence where quality is concerned.
 GRADE 3 includes a new soundboard, new pin-block, all new action parts, and absolute perfection in every detail.
 Due to the immense detail involved, the GRADE 3 PACKAGE involves nearly double the amount of time and labor to complete!
 GRADE 3 isn’t usually necessary for most pianos, and is generally reserved for exceptionally rare, valuable and historically important instruments.

 Grade 3 Package: $22,000 and up*

-*Steinway brand upright pianos are generally more expensive to restore, however their values post restoration are generally higher.
+*Steinway brand pianos are generally more expensive to restore than other brands; However their values post restoration are generally higher.

 Piano Stools & Piano Benches